robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

            Length Should Be    ${items}    3
            Log Many    ${items}[0]    ${items}[1]    ${items}[2]
        END

+If lists have an unequal number of items, the shortest list defines how many iterations there are and values at the end of longer lists are ignored.
+For example, the above examples loop only three times and values `4` and `5` in the `${NUM}` list are ignored.

 .. note:: Getting lists to iterate over from list variables and using
           just one loop variable are new features in Robot Framework 3.2.